zeroknowledgediscovery/zedwiki/structure Differences in WHO/QNET Predictions.md

 Mutations altering the overall backbone/fold of the RBD would impair binding to host cells hence conservation (track 1) is needed to keep such basic function.
 However, local variation (track 2) is needed to modulate surface features hence interactions.
 Therefore, we did not further investigate secondary structure variation and moved instead to surface analysis, considering both most relevant features: (i) electrostatic charge distribution and (ii) hydropathy/hydrophilicity patches.

+## Why we Need Phylogeny: And Hence q-phylogeny should be better

+Evidence from this work shows that sequence homology is often, but not always, related to structural similarity and vice versa.
+In fact, in some instances, protein domains with less related sequences can show intriguing structural closeness.
+Therefore, in order to obtain a more complete view of the `functional evolution’, phylogenetic analyses based on sequence comparison and resulting in trees, might be integrated taking into account information from structural comparison.